Lack of Sleep and Anxiety

 5. Don’t drink alcohol before bed.

 This goes against conventional wisdom, but while alcohol may relax you to fall asleep it creates a less refreshing sleep.
-(I’ll write more about the negative relationship between alcohol and anxiety in an upcoming blog post.)
+(I write more about the negative relationship between alcohol and anxiety in How Alcohol and Anxiety Are a Bad Mix.)

 6. Don’t eat a big meal before bed.